Southwestern-Higher-Learning/southwestern-higher-learning.github.io/docs/developers/frontend/initial-downloads.md

 ### Download Expo

-Once Node.js is downloaded you will need to install Expo.
+Once Node.js is downloaded you will need to install [Expo](https://docs.expo.io/).
 Do this by changing directories to your machines root directory.
 Run the command `cd ..` in the terminal until you reach your machines root directory.
 Next, run the the command `npm install -g expo-cli` to install Expo.
-Once expo is downloaded, you can close exit your project terminal.
+Once expo is downloaded, you can exit your project terminal.

 ### Downloading Project